mahdeslami11/amirrezasheikh/README.md

 will be.
 A single model for both "sound conversion" and "Speech to text" is optimized and the created system will cause It can be used for both methods.

+2 -

+The result shows that "multipurpose training" to a significant extent It reduces the amount of error of the word VGR and the evaluations as well it shows.
+The content decoder will also increase the quality "Sound recognition and reconstruction" will be.
+And the hardware platform related to VC and TTS to its minimum extent will receive